LiWang1/blog/about.md

 title: "About Me"
 description: Master's student at ETH Zurich
 header-img: "img/li.jpg"
+order: 1
 ---

 ## Summary
 I am a Master student at ETH Zürich, with background in Environmental Engineering.
 I have experience with Environemntal Modelings, Life Cycle Assessment and Water/Wastewater treatment.
 Besides, I have a strong interest in programming and data science.
 In my free time, I enjoy hiking, running, playing badminton and swimming.
 Below, you can find a selected subset of my resume.

 <br/>

 ## Education
 * __[MSc in Environmental Engineering, ETH Zurich](https://ethz.ch/)__, 2017~now
   * Courses taken in an interdisciplinery level, with a focus on enviromental modelings and data science;
   * Top 10% in the department (GPA: 5.25/6);

 * __[BSc in Water Supply and Drainage Engineering, Hunan University](http://www-en.hnu.edu.cn/)__, 2013~2017
   * National Scholarship, Excellent Graduate Student of Hunan Province;
   * Ranked 3rd in the department (GPA: 89.9/100);

 <br/>